 Figure 4 Ubiquitin-specific protease 21 aggravated tumor growth in vivo.
 Groups were separated into the sh-NC, sh-USP21 and sh-USP21+pcDNA3.1/ZEB1 group.
-A and B: The tumor size, volume and weight were assessed through in vivo assays.
-C: The protein expressions of ki67, USP21 and ZEB1 in tumors were measured through immunohistonchemistry assay. cP < 0.001.
+A and B: The tumor size, volume and weight were assessed through in vivo assays; C: The protein expressions of ki67, USP21 and ZEB1 in tumors were measured through immunohistonchemistry assay. cP < 0.001.
 NC: Negative control; USP21: Ubiquitin-specific protease 21.